marinamarina/css-to-sass/README.md

 cd css-to-sass

+Input and output data are located in the data folder Place your css code into the file data/main.css

 chmod +x run.py
 python run.py

+You can find the converted data in main.scss file
 ```
+## Variable arguments
+If you would like to specify other file locations, you can use this command:

+→ python run.py data/my_file.css data/my_file.scss

 (This is as far as I've got so far.
 Amend the code to your requirements as necessary.)